William Oliver’s $15,000 GoFundMe Campaign For Alexandra Bethel’s Diamond Engagement Ring Gets $609 [Video]

 “By donating $5 dollars or more we can get this campaign trending.
 I need a lot of people to donate a little amount NOT necessarily a little bit of people to donate a lot of money.
 This campaign needs to TREND!
 I’ve decided to utilize GoFundMe to let everybody who loves us show us.”

 The fact that William set his goals high for his GoFundMe campaign, at $15,000, is rankling others.
 With people tending to use GoFundMe to raise funds after tragic events, such as the sudden death of a loved one, or in order to help a single mother with cancer, the fact that Oliver is attempting to get $15,000 for a diamond engagement ring seems nice but trivial in comparison.
-There’s also a sense of entitlement that is causing backlash against the GoFundMe campaign.
+There’s also a sense of entitlement that is causing a backlash against the GoFundMe campaign.

 My once again Superior rated boy toy ????????????.
 LGPE over = Glenlivet double neat! #ProudGirlfriendPost????#SoGladItsOver #BaeIsAllMineNow @willo1906